RaphaelTFool/rsa-license-key/README.md

     sudo yum install cryptopp-dev libxml2-dev

+Notice that headerfiles in the two OS above is different !

 Compile using "make"

 genmasterpair - to generate master keys.
 Keep the private master key in an ultra secure place.